neicnordic/dcache-endit-provider/README.md

     -period=5000

-The first is the number of threads used for polling for file changes and the second being the poll period in milliseconds.
+The first is the number of threads used for polling for file changes and the second is the poll period in milliseconds.

 [dCache]: http://www.dcache.org/
 [Endit]: https://github.com/maswan/endit